Best women’s hiking pants: freedom of movement and warmth in the wild

 Two zipped hand pockets can be used to stash small items or keep your hands warm while an internal waist drawcord adjusts these to your body.
 These lightweight pants won’t slow you down on the trail and come in at a fair price, too.

-Best women's hiking pants for warm summer days
+Women's hiking pants for summer

 Specifications